For more detailed support on event planning and to receive information and tips unavailable anywhere else, visit me on Amazon and get my book.

 Let me give you some easy- to- follow steps to help you plan it properly:

-Step 1: Begin with asking yourself what you want them to learn.
+Step 1: Begin by asking yourself what you want them to learn.

 Learning goals outline the purpose of your workshop and answer the “all-important” “WIFM” question (i.e. what’s in it for me) that will draw the learners to take the workshop and keep them engaged once they are there.
 It’s sort of like planning your workshop with the end result in mind.